 When naming your earning type, it must be named something different from Gusto's default earning types.
 You'll get an error if you try to name your custom earning one of the following:

-Now when you enter wages in a regular, off-cycle, or bonus payroll, you'll see this custom earning type in the “Additional Earnings” column.
+Now when you enter wages in a regular, off-cycle, or bonus payroll, you'll see this custom earning type in the “Additional earnings” column.
+If you’re using the payroll spreadsheet in a regular payroll, you’ll see a column specific to custom earnings.

 Note: If other earning types have been used in the past, the new custom earning type may appear within “Other Earnings” in the dropdown elections.